zuozhenggh/learning-library/common/labs/cloud-login/cloud-login-livelabs.md

     ![](./images/loginpage.png " ")

 3. You will then be taken to a screen to change your password.
 Choose a **new password** that you can remember and click **Save New Password**. *Note: Make sure you are using an approved browser.
-IE is not supported.*
+Internet Explorer is not supported.*

     ![](./images/changepwd.png " ")